PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 There is always going to be a delay inherent in any multiplayer networking game.
 It's unavoidable even in the fastest systems.
 Our invincibility highlights a common problem that latency creates.

-Lets assume the following situation:
+Let's assume the following situation:
 1. Player1 sends a message to Player2 telling them they are invincible now.
 At the same time Player1 starts their invincibility timer.
 2. Player2 receives the message and sets the invincibility timers of Player1’s tank in their own game.
 But it took some time (say 20ms) for Player2 to receive that packet.
 3. Player1’s invincibility timer ends after 4 seconds.